Want to browse some vintage Tottenham shirts? Read on…

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have nearly 500 classic Spurs shirts and pieces of kit from 1978 to the present day.
+They have around 500 classic Spurs shirts and pieces of kit from 1978 to the present day.

 This collectible shirt was worn as the side won the FA Cup, reached the League Cup Final and the Semi-Final of the UEFA Cup.

-Another big moment this season was Tottenham’s kit – they introduced a longer style of shorts that were ridiculed at first, but eventually every single club in the league followed suite!
+Another big moment this season was Tottenham’s kit – they introduced a longer style of shorts that were ridiculed at first, but eventually every single club in the league followed suit!

 Click on my link above and add something to your basket.
 Hover over the footballs hanging in the top right corner and click on ‘Basket’ from the subsequent menu that pops up.